 DO NOT use the ski pylon or any portion of any tower for lifting.
 They are NOT designed to be used as a central lifting point.
 Also, DO NOT use the stern ski tow as a lifting ring.
 The deck may be damaged.
+Never use the cleats as lifting points.
 See the Storage Cradle sub-section of this section.
 Also never lift a boat with water in the bilge or containing a water-filled device such as a ballast system or sack.
 The extra stress will put an excessive load on the hull and lifting equipment that may seriously damage the boat.
 Such damage may not be covered by the warranty.